animal-heart-ceres/animal-heart/README.md

     Delete an animal
     Search for organizations
     See a list of animals available for adoption

-2. Features comprising a light version of the app
+2. Features comprising a light version of the app.

         User
         Follow an organization
         Like an organization
         Organization
         Can create events
         Events can be seen on followers feed

-3. Features comprising a fully realized version of the app User
+3. Features comprising a fully realized version of the app.

+        User
         Users can message each other through an instant messenger API Users can view available animals on a map and message the user that created them.

         Organization
         Organizations can message each other through an instant messenger API.
         Users can view available animals on a map and message the user that created them.